DaveLiddament/phpstan-rule-test-helper/README.md

 }
 ```

+The expected error messages would be:

+- Line 6: `Can not call method`
+- Line 12: `Can not call method`

+The benefits of this approach are no duplication of the error message text.
+Any changes to the error message only need to be made in one place in the test case.

 ### Adding context to error messages

 Good error message require context.
 The context is added to the fixture file after `// ERROR `.
 Multiple pieces of context can be added by separating them with the `|` character.